 Rachael Mead is a poet, short story writer, arts reviewer and bookseller living in South Australia.
 She’s had an eclectic life, working as an archaeologist, environmental campaigner, wedding decorator and seller of books both old and new.
 She has an Honours degree in Classical Archaeology, a Masters in Environmental Studies and a PhD in Creative Writing from the University of Adelaide.

-She is the author of three collections of poetry; The Sixth Creek (Picaro Press 2013) and two chapbook collections Sliding Down the Belly of the World (Wakefield Press 2012) and The Quiet Blue World (Garron Publishing 2015).
+She is the author of three collections of poetry: The Sixth Creek (Picaro Press 2013) and the chapbooks Sliding Down the Belly of the World (Wakefield Press 2012) and The Quiet Blue World (Garron Publishing 2015).
 Her second full-length collection The Flaw in the Pattern is forthcoming from UWAP in 2018.

 The manuscript that would eventually become The Flaw in the Pattern was awarded Varuna’s Dorothy Hewett Fellowship for Poetry in 2015 and was shortlisted in both the 2016 Adelaide Festival Literature Awards and UWA Publishing’s Dorothy Hewett Award 2016.

 The Sixth Creek won Varuna’s Dorothy Hewett Flagship Fellowship for Poetry in 2011, a Varuna Publisher Fellowship with Picaro Press in 2012 and was shortlisted for the Adelaide Festival Literature Awards Unpublished Manuscript Prize in 2012.